Brainspotting Happens!

 Brainspotting provides therapists with powerful tools which enable their patients to quickly and effectively focus and process through the deep brain sources of many emotional, somatic and performance problems.

-Seminar Objectives
+Core Objectives

 -

-Define the components of Brainspotting
+Describe the core principles & demonstrate the components of Brainspotting practice

 -